jvencels/EOF-Library/README.md

 # OpenFOAM_Elmer
-Modiefied OpenFOAM library and test cases for MPI-coupled OpenFOAM + Elmer solvers.
+Libraries for OpenFOAM and Elmer coupling + test cases.
 Used for solving coupled electromagnetic induction and MHD problems.

 ## Requirements ##